develprr/metamatic-blog/_posts/2023-09-09-how-to-store-pydantic-soccer-players-in-the-mongo-database.markdown

 # An example with soccer players

-Imagine for a second that you are a great data scientist obsessed with soccer statistics...
-Or just imagine that you are another pathetic "soccer-dad".
+Imagine for a second that you are a great data scientist obsessed with soccer statistics... *(Or just imagine that you are another pathetic "soccer-dad":)*
-Just kidding, of course! :) Anyway, in this example I want to model soccer players, games, excercises and events and store everything into a database so I can execute complex queries on them and calculate different kinds of statistical truths about all possible aspects related to them.
+Anyway, in this example I want to model soccer players, games, excercises and events and store everything in a database so I can execute complex queries on them and calculate different kinds of statistical truths about all possible aspects related to them.
 So I start by creating a model "Player" to represent a soccer player.
 I extend my player model from the base class MSModel to enable